PlayStation Portable (PSP) Architecture

 Memory available

-So far we’ve analysed the PSP’s main CPU and its accelerators.
+So far, we’ve analysed the PSP’s main CPU and its accelerators.
 Now let’s see the physical memory available in this system.

 Image